kashik09/moringa/README.md

 ## 📂 Project Structure

-- `index.html`: The main homepage of the website.
+- `index.html`: The main mock homepage for the ad agency.
 - `about.html`: A mock about page for the ad agency.
 - `about.html`: A mock contact page for the ad agency.